Who will be the next Bond? - RFI

 Broccoli seemed to rule out the possibility of a female bond, telling Variety: "I'm not particularly interested in taking a male character and having a woman play it.
 I think women are far more interesting than that."

-But that hasn't stopped speculation around Lashana Lynch, a 33-year-old black British woman, who reportedly takes over the 007 handle at the end of "No Time to Die".
+But that hasn't stopped speculation around Lashana Lynch, a 33-year-old black British woman.

 Craig, however, agreed with Broccoli's position, telling the Radio Times: "There should simply be better parts for women and actors of colour.